Paris Hilton Posts A Teenage Selfie For ‘Throwback Thursday’ On Instagram

 Paris Hilton took “Throwback Thursday” to a new level today with her Instagram share.
-She noted in the captions that the photo was taken when she was 13-years-old.
-It was a pouty selfie.
+She noted in the caption that the pouty selfie in the short clip was taken when she was 13-years-old.

-Young Paris was seen wearing a blue polka-dot top with thick straps.
-The photo was cropped from her shoulders-up.
-She wore her blond hair down in a middle part, with few wispy bangs framing her face.
+In the video, young Paris was wearing a blue polka-dot top with thick straps, posing for an image that was cropped from her shoulders-up.
+She wore her blond hair down in a middle part, with a few wispy bangs framing her face.
 She used the flash to achieve the shot, which made her skin look flawless.
-Plus, the lighting made her eyes look especially blue.
+Furthermore, the lighting made her eyes look especially blue.

-The youngster also wore plenty of glossy lipstick and gave a full pout for the camera.
+The youngster also sported plenty of glossy lipstick and gave a full pout for the camera.
 She also appeared to be wearing purple eyeshadow, but no blush.

 The backdrop was completely dark, so it was hard to tell where she was.
-At the least, it looked like she posed indoors.
+However, it looked like she posed indoors.

-Considering that the stunner was born on February of 1981, this picture was likely taken around 1994.
-This was considerably a long time before social media as we know existed.
-After all, it wasn’t until September 2006 when Facebook was first made available to anyone who wanted to join, according to The Guardian.
+Considering that the stunner was born in February 1981, the selfie was likely taken around 1994.
+This was quite a long time before social media as we know it existed.

-Paris prides herself on being a trend-setter, so it’s not surprising that she had seemingly mastered the pouty selfie so early in life.
+Paris prides herself on being a trend-setter, so it’s not surprising that she had seemingly mastered the pouty look so early in life.

-Paris’ admirers took to the comments section to compliment her new update.
+Paris’ admirers took to the comments section to compliment her new update, which got close to 60,000 likes and more than 800 comments within hours of posting.

 “Fab af from the very beginning,” declared a follower.